Tashish97/Ashish-Portfolio/README.md

 **Data Scientist**

 **Who Am I ?**
-1. An Avid Data Scientist with 1 year of Experience.
+1. An Avid Data Science enthusiast with 1 year of Work Experience.
-2. A learner with strong background in developing predictive models in Python.
+2. A learner with background in developing predictive models in Python.
 3. Dashboard Developer in Streamlit, Power BI and basic web apps in R/Shiny.

 **In this page you will find:**